Warren Fahey

 Warren John Fahey AM (born 3 January 1946) is an Australian folklore collector, cultural historian, author, actor, broadcaster, record and concert producer, visual artist, songwriter, and performer of Australian traditional and related historical music.
 He is the founder of Folkways Music (1973), Larrikin Records (1974) and a folk music ensemble, the Larrikins (1975).

-Fahey has received numerous awards for his folklore efforts, including the 2010 Don Banks Music Award.
+Fahey has had a long association with ABC Radio, and has received numerous awards for his folklore efforts, including the 2010 Don Banks Music Award.

 Early life

 Warren John Fahey was born on 3 January 1946 and grew up in Sydney.
 His father, George Fahey, and mother, Deborah (née Solomon), were each members of large families.
 Fahey attended Marist Brothers College, Kogarah.

 Career

 Fahey has a distinguished career as a folklorist and collector of oral histories.
 His collection has been housed in the National Library of Australia since 1973.

 As a performer he tells Australian folk stories, recites bush poetry, and sings either solo or with The Larrikins, The Celebrated Knickers & Knockers Band, and the Australian Bush Orchestra.
 Lahey started performing in 1969 and has a repertoire of bush songs, early ballads, city ditties and associated folklore including poetry, drinking toasts and parodies.
 He presents entertainment programs based on his books at various Writers Week festivals as well as performances at folk and regional arts festivals.
 He plays an English Edeophone concertina.